 A fathers view of Aventuro Ireland!

-Having an exchange pupil has many immediate and long term benefits.
+Having an language exchange pupil has many immediate and long term benefits.
 There is the fun that is generated around various words, the different sounds and most of all watching the children trying to explain things using a variety of gestures, sign language and other often hilarious means.

 There is also the learning gained from travel and cultural difference.
 It is our experience that much more learning takes place when the pupil is placed with an exchange family who often go out of their way to show them the very best of what their culture, heritage and history has to offer such as visits to sporting events, festivals, themed parks and interactive museums.
 My daughter got personal tours of the cities of Barcelona, Madrid and Valencia and experienced what modern city living is all about – something she would never get an opportunity to do living in the countryside.